 In light of the above, it is inappropriate and unhelpful to talk about mainstream mental health problems as if each is a consequence of a brain disorder.
-Each of us – professional, service user, journalist, documentary maker – when describing the basis of human suffering, should veto phrases such as:
+Each of us – professional, service user, journalist, documentary maker – when describing the basis of human suffering, might wish to reconsider the use of phrases such as:

 An illness like any other

 In addition to tightening the grip that the bio-medical approach already enjoys within the field of mental health, other important consequences of deployment of such phrases include: more stigma; less hope; greater passivity and an overuse of psychotropic drugs.
 Instead of resorting to descriptors that imply spurious brain defects, it would be much more useful for us all to strive to unravel the unique personal story behind each instance of human suffering, the complex web of life experiences that will have shaped that person’s perception of the world.

 b) Do I use diagnostic terms in my conversations?